Doctors

 Standard Procedures Followed by Nurses

-1. Vital sign checks: Regular monitoring of temperature, pulse, respiration, and blood pressure.
+Vital sign checks: They measure temperature, pulse, breathing rate, and blood pressure every visit.

 Technological Tools and Devices Used